Criminology with a northern flavour.

-Yukon University, in response to COVID-19, has made changes to the way its courses are delivered this year.
-Courses required for Northern Justice and Criminology will be offered online only in 2020-2021.
-Some courses will have weekly scheduled video-conferenced sessions while others may be entirely online.
-See the course pages for details.
-The pages are being updated as delivery plans are finalized.
+In response to COVID-19, Yukon University made changes to the way its courses are delivered this year.
+Courses required for Northern Justice and Criminology will be offered online only in 2020–2021.
+Some courses will have weekly scheduled video-conferenced sessions along with online activities while others may be entirely online.
+See the course pages and outlines for details.

 Criminology is the multidisciplinary study of crime, criminal behaviour, and social reactions to crime and criminal behaviour.

 The northern justice emphasis of criminology means that southern-based criminology courses are "northernized" and "regionalized" through integration of relevant course content and the assignment of coursework to better reflect the environment in which northerners live, work and study.

 The certificate option is designed for those students who do not intend to transfer directly to a Bachelor of Arts (Criminology) degree program but are interested in taking criminology courses to increase their knowledge of this field of study.

 The diploma is fashioned to meet the Yukon University Northern Studies requirements as well as the first- and second-year university transfer requirements to a Bachelor of Arts (Criminology) degree program at major Canadian universities.

 The program presents an ideal continuing education opportunity and is useful for those seeking entry-level employment in justice related fields.

 - Grade 12 graduation with English 12

 Note: Students intending to pursue the Diploma in Northern Justice and Criminology must also fulfill the prerequisite requirement for: